survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Code Coverage

 **Code coverage** tells you how much of the code is covered by tests.
-The technique can reveal parts of the code that aren’t being tested.
+This can reveal parts of the code that aren’t being tested.
 Those parts have unspecified behavior and as a result may contain issues.
-Code coverage doesn’t tell anything about the quality of the tests, but it can be used to discover places to test.
+Code coverage doesn’t tell anything about the quality of the tests: _covered_ code only means that the code gets executed during test run, but it doesn't mean the tests are actually verifying anything in that code.
+Code coverage report can prove that you're not testing some code, but even 100% code coverage doesn’t prove that you’re testing everything.

-You can measure code coverage with [Istanbul](https://www.npmjs.com/package/istanbul), and Jest includes it by default. [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) comes in handy if you are using Babel.
+[Istanbul](https://www.npmjs.com/package/istanbul) is a tool to measure JavaScript code coverage, and Jest includes it by default.

-[Codecov](https://codecov.io/) and [Coveralls](https://coveralls.io/) collect coverage for every pull request and post a comment explaining how a pull request would affect project coverage as you should maintain the current coverage and ideally improve it.
+[Codecov](https://codecov.io/) and [Coveralls](https://coveralls.io/) collect coverage for every pull request and post a comment explaining how a pull request would affect project coverage.
+You can require that all, changed in the pull request, lines are covered with tests.

-T> [Codecov extension](https://chrome.google.com/webstore/detail/codecov-extension/keefkhehidemnokodkdkejapdgfjmijf) for Chrome allows you to see code coverage on GitHub user interface.

 ### Code Complexity